Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: Introduction

+This paper presents a generalization of Arias Intensity (AI) based on the spectral properties of the input signal and \NL{it uses} it as a tool to produce \NL{a preliminar} estimate of the seismic demand of any \NL{given earthquake}.
+The use of the tool is validated \NL{using} classical/analytical methods and dynamic numerical models of a large TSF, and the correlation between this new IM and the maximum displacement during time-history analyses is shown \NL{in} this case \NL{, comparing its performance with the \NL{results} obtained with classical IMs}.

-The paper is organized as follows: Some details and technical aspects regarding the considered tailing dam and its composition are provided in Section \ref{section:tailing}.
-In Section \ref{section:Const} the constitutive model PM4S, used for liquefaction assessment, is calibrated from laboratory and field tests.
-In Section \ref{section:apriori}, the proposed methodology to an a-priori estimation of seismic liquefaction potential is presented.
-Numerical results related to deformation and damage induced by pore pressure accumulation and correlations with classical and proposed liquefaction indicators are presented and discussed in Section \ref{section:Num_res}, where the predictive capability and efficiency of our approach is tested.
-Finally some conclusions and outlooks are drawn in Section \ref{section:Conc}.
+\NL{The paper starts describing} an example of a time-deformation analysis of a TSF in Section \ref{section:tailing}, \NL{that will be used to show the strength and consistency of the proposal}.
+In Section \ref{section:Const} the constitutive model PM4Sand, used for \NL{subsequent numerical} liquefaction assessment, is calibrated \NL{using} laboratory and field tests.
+In Section \ref{section:apriori}, the proposed IM based on spectral power is presented in detail.
+Numerical results related to deformation induced by pore pressure buildup are presented and discussed in Section \ref{section:Num_res}, and the predictive capability and efficiency of the tool is tested.
+Finally\NL{,} some conclusions and outlooks are drawn in Section \ref{section:Conc}.